Pratikingle09/kamal_deploy/README.md

         certificatesResolvers.letsencrypt.acme.httpchallenge: true
         certificatesResolvers.letsencrypt.acme.httpchallenge.entrypoint: "web"

-1. go to the server itself create acme.json file on this path "/etc/letsencrypt/" steps for creating acme.json run cmd "mkdir /etc/letsencrypt" run cmd "touch /etc/letsencrypt/acme.json" make sure to give only required permissions by running cmd "chmod 600 /etc/letsencrypt/acme.json"
+1. go to the server itself create acme.json file on this path `/etc/letsencrypt/` steps for creating `acme.json` run cmd `mkdir /etc/letsencrypt` run cmd `touch /etc/letsencrypt/acme.json` make sure to give only required permissions by running cmd `chmod 600 /etc/letsencrypt/acme.json`

 2. after that add traefik configuration inside deploy.yml file make sure the path given for acme.json file is correct.

-3. Now reboot the traefik instance by running cmd "kamal traefik reboot" then answer yes
+3. Now reboot the traefik instance by running cmd `kamal traefik reboot` then answer yes

-4. rebbot the web app container for setup to take effect run cmd "kamal app boot --roles=web"
+4. rebbot the web app container for setup to take effect run cmd `kamal app boot --roles=web`

 5. now if you refresh the domain name you can see our app is running on https.